iris-lh/zMagic/notes/bugs.md

 ## Killing blows from player-launched projectiles
-version: 18w50a
+last seen: 18w50a

-They currently crash the game for some reason.
+They currently crash the game with null pointer exceptions for some reason.
 Who knows.

 UPDATE: seems to happen with any lethal player-launched projectile.